Bill Lancaster: Personal life

 Lancaster was married to Kippie Kovacs, daughter of the comedian Ernie Kovacs.
-They had one child, daughter.
+They had one child, daughter Keigh.

 Death

 Lancaster died of a heart attack at the age of 49.
 His ashes were buried at Westwood Village Memorial Park Cemetery, where his father's ashes are also interred.
-The ashes of his daughter Keigh, who died in 2017 at age 51, were buried with her father's in the same plot.
+The ashes of his daughter, who died in 2017 at age 51, were buried with her father's in the same plot.